 The concept is a pretty simple and straightforward one.
 When a use searches the Web through either a text box or by clicking through a directory hierarchy, they are in “hunt mode.”
 This mode is an indication that a user is looking for relevant information regardless of whether it is of a direct or indirect commercial value.

-For marketers, this mode is indicative that a searcher is somewhere in the buying cycle ranging Ong from researching a product or service to satisfy either an immediate or a future need.
-In essence, search engine results are complementary to targeted traffic no matter whether that traffic originates from organic searches or through paid advertisement listings.
+For marketers, this mode is indicative that a searcher is somewhere in the buying cycle ranging from researching a product or service to satisfy either an immediate or a future need.
+In essence, search engine results are complementary to targeted traffic no matter whether that traffic originates from organic searches or through paid advertisement listings such as Pay Per Click Advertising.

 Marketers must understand how to best leverage the benefits contained within this targeted traffic source.
 To that end they must learn the varied methodologies of both paid and organic SEM to successfully secure their marketing objectives.